veets639/TripleX/README.md

 ## Features

-- **Video Downloaders**: Currently supports downloading videos from xHamster and Reddit.
+- **Video Downloaders**: Currently supports downloading videos from xHamster, 4chan, SpankBang, and Reddit.
 - **Scene Detection**: Uses PySceneDetect to split videos into individual scenes.
 - **Frame Trimming**: Trims a specified number of frames from the beginning of videos.
 - **Frame Analysis**: Analyzes frames extracted from videos using machine learning models.